Short answer? For the most part, a resounding, "Heck no!" Moving on to the #5 topic in our “Preparing for Your Best Birth” series:

 #5 Prepare Your Mind: Get a realistic view of birth and understand it as a natural, healthy process

 Think about any births you might have seen in movies or on tv.
 My group birth classes always need to start by dispelling these myths and reframing the way we think about birth.

-Picture this, for example: A pregnant woman with a large bump wheeling along her grocery cart into line when suddenly you hear a loud "pop" and there's a huge gush of fluid all over the floor, in a most embarrassing way.
-As soon as it happens, suddenly everyone thinks it's a huge rush and emergency to get her to the hospital and someone calls 911, or her beloved nervously rushes her to the car.
+Picture this, for example: A pregnant woman with a large bump wheeling along her grocery cart into line.
+We hear a sudden, loud "pop" and there's a huge gush of fluid all over the floor, in a most embarrassing way.
+Immediately, everyone thinks it's a huge rush and emergency to get her to the hospital and someone calls 911, or her beloved nervously rushes her to the car.

 The real deal:

 Labor doesn't usually start with the water breaking.
 It only starts this way 8-10% of the time.

 Once the water does break, it can be an absolutely normal day or two before contractions even start.
 There's no rush to go to the hospital or birthing center (with a few exceptions)